John Mercer (colonial lawyer)

-John Mercer (February 6, 1704 – October 14, 1768) was a colonial American lawyer, land speculator, and author.
+John Mercer (February 6, 1704 – October 14, 1768) was an Irish-born lawyer, planter, politician and writer.

+Biography

-Born in Dublin, Kingdom of Ireland, he came to Virginia in 1720 where he built the colonial estate Marlborough (also called Marlboro; at Marlborough Point on the Potomac River, in Stafford County).
+Born in Dublin, Kingdom of Ireland, His parents were John Mercer (1670–1717) of Dublin, and his wife Grace Fenton (1680–1763), he came to Virginia in 1720, where he built the colonial estate Marlborough (also called Marlboro; at Marlborough Point on the Potomac River, in Stafford County).
 He was a leading Virginia attorney and lawyer to George Washington, as well as a colonial prosecutor for the King's court of Virginia, particularly in then-vast Orange County.